mushketyk/evm-tools/analysis/guide.md

 # Execution

 Let us look at some simple executions.
-To do so, I have collected some useful tools in a single repo, including forks of some nice nice tools provided by go-ethereum.
+To do so, I have collected some useful tools in a single repo, including forks of some nice tools provided by go-ethereum.
 Make sure you have Go installed, set your `GOPATH` environment variable to whatever you want, and add `$GOPATH/bin` to your `PATH`.
 Then run: